-Even though the novels are strongly linked to the reality of this region, the conflict is not about Transylvania’s identity.
-There is no arbitration or mediation between Hungarians and Romanians.
-There is no battle between ethnicities; the only combat is the one that opposes a dictatorial state with its oppressed inhabitants, who assimilate the violence of the state they live in in such a way that it impacts their very own behaviour.
+Even though the novels are strongly linked to the reality of the region, the conflict is not about Transylvania’s identity.
+There is no arbitration or mediation between Hungarians and Romanians, no battle between ethnicities; the only combat is the one that opposes a dictatorial state with its oppressed inhabitants, who assimilate the violence of the state they live in in such a way that it impacts their very own behaviour.
 They reproduce the political atrocities in their social and personal interactions.

 In The Bone fire, the way of describing reality is also carefully chosen: no military vocabulary, but a strong touch of magical realism.
 Emma, the main character, encounters magical situations thanks to her grandmother.
-With everyday items, like flour or dolls, Emma deforms and recreates reality.
-She discovers new worlds over the course of the novels: she grows up in the ever-changing post-communist world, she familiarizes herself with magic, becomes a woman and sees her body changing.
+With everyday items, like flour or dolls, she deforms and recreates reality.
+She discovers new worlds over the course of the novel: growing up in the ever-changing post-communist world, she familiarizes herself with magic, becomes a woman and sees her body changing.
 She is evolving with the world she lives in.

-But both Emma and Dzsátá live in a world where history is adrift, forgotten or used as a tool, if not a weapon – in his novels, Gyorgy Dragoman maybe expresses his regrets regarding the revolutions of 1989: they didn’t go far enough.
-Freedom cannot be complete in a world of violence where history and remembrance is used merely as a tool.
+But both Emma and Dzsátá live in a world where history is adrift, forgotten or used as a tool, if not a weapon.
+In his novels, Gyorgy Dragomán possibly expresses his regrets regarding the revolutions of 1989: they didn’t go far enough.
+Freedom cannot be complete in a world of violence where history and remembrance are used merely as a tool.

-A French student of Polish descent, Louise studies languages (Polish, Hungarian, Russian), linguistics and literature in Strasbourg.
-Passionate about Central European history, culture and literature, she joined the team of Kafkadesk contributors in April 2019.
-You can check out her articles here!
+A French student of Polish descent, Louise studies languages (Polish, Hungarian, Russian), linguistics and literature in Strasbourg, and is passionate about Central European history, culture and literature.